stevekinney/jukebox/README.md

 Oh, no!
 Look at all of those songs!
 And there are even more artists!
 This technique isn't going to scale is it?
 It's your job to figure out a clever solution.
 You can take a look at `./my-stuff/answer-key.json` to get a sense of what the final data structure is supposed to look like.

 Are you up to the challenge?

+## Your Mission

+There is one big honking test that you need to get passing.
+That said, you can write your own and tackle this anyway you choose, but your job is to get that test passing.